 Structured data the triage nurse can use immediately.
 Not free-text.
 Pain location, severity, onset, duration — formatted for clinical charting.

-15 languages pre-loaded.
+15+ languages built in.
 When a patient arrives speaking Tagalog and no interpreter is available — basic symptom communication begins immediately.

 "I CAN'T BREATHE" — "SOMETHING IS WRONG" — "CHEST PAIN" — "I NEED HELP NOW."
 Always visible.
 Always one tap away.
 No navigating menus in a crisis.